Otto von Bismarck: Reputation

 Evans says he was "intimidating and unscrupulous, playing to others' frailties, not their strengths".
 British historians, including Steinberg, Evans, Taylor, and Palmer, see Bismarck as an ambivalent figure, undoubtedly a man of great skill but who left no lasting system in place to guide successors less skilled than himself.
 Being a committed monarchist himself, Bismarck allowed no effective constitutional check on the power of the Emperor, thus placing a time bomb in the foundation of the Germany that he created.
 Jonathan Steinberg, in his 2011 biography of Bismarck wrote that he was:a political genius of a very unusual kind [whose success] rested on several sets of conflicting characteristics among which brutal, disarming honesty mingled with the wiles and deceits of a confidence man.
-He played his parts with perfect self-confidence, yet mixed them with rage, anxiety, illness, hypochrondria, and irrationality. ...
+He played his parts with perfect self-confidence, yet mixed them with rage, anxiety, illness, hypochondria, and irrationality. ...
 He used democracy when it suited him, negotiated with revolutionaries and the dangerous Ferdinand Lassalle, the socialist who might have contested his authority.
 He utterly dominated his cabinet ministers with a sovereign contempt and blackened their reputations as soon as he no longer needed them.
 He outwitted the parliamentary parties, even the strongest of them, and betrayed all those ... who had put him into power.
-By 1870 even his closest friends ... realized that they had helped put a demonic figure into power.
+By 1870 even his closest friends ... realised that they had helped put a demonic figure into power.

 During most of his nearly thirty-year-long tenure, Bismarck held undisputed control over the government's policies.
 He was well supported by his friend Albrecht von Roon, the war minister, as well as the leader of the Prussian Army Helmuth von Moltke.
 Bismarck's diplomatic moves relied on a victorious Prussian military, and these two men gave Bismarck the victories he needed to convince the smaller German states to join Prussia.

 Bismarck took steps to silence or restrain political opposition, as evidenced by laws restricting the freedom of the press, and the anti-socialist laws.
 He waged a culture war (Kulturkampf) against the Catholic Church.
-He was losing when he realized the conservatism of the Catholics made them natural allies against the Socialists.
+He was losing when he realised the conservatism of the Catholics made them natural allies against the Socialists.
 He then switched positions, winning Catholic/Centre support and opposing the liberals.
-Wilhelm I rarely challenged the Chancellor's decisions; on several occasions, Bismarck obtained his monarch's approval by threatening to resign.
+Wilhelm I rarely challenged the chancellor's decisions; on several occasions, Bismarck obtained his monarch's approval by threatening to resign.
 However, Wilhelm II intended to govern the country himself, making the ousting of Bismarck one of his first tasks as Kaiser.
-Bismarck's successors as Chancellor were much less influential, as power was concentrated in the Emperor's hands.
+Bismarck's successors as chancellor were much less influential, as power was concentrated in the emperor's hands.